If you are looking for suggestions of Korean dramas to watch, you’ve come to the right place.

 Below you’ll find a list of currently more than 30 reviews of the best romantic Korean dramas.
 What do I mean by romantic K-dramas?
 Basically, all shows that are clearly not melodramas, historicals, thrillers, fantasy and action shows.
 Romantic K-dramas often include aspects of these genres – in the end, though, they are mainly about the couple-to-be and have an at least somewhat happy ending.

 Before diving into the reviews, you might want to take a look at the FAQ page – especially if you are new to K-drama.
-That’s where I talk about some practical issues (from streaming sites to the danger of Wikipedia reviews) and also delve into some general topics, for example why Korean dramas are so great.
+That’s where I talk about some practical issues (from streaming sites to the danger of Wikipedia reviews) and also delve into some general topics, for example what makes Korean dramas so different from American shows.

 The reviews are listed chronologically.
 Instead of detailed ratings, I labeled the dramas simply as either “good” or “excellent.”
 Once in a while I also mention a good drama from another genre if it includes at least a little romance.
 However, those few are clearly marked with a “Genre alert!” warning.